DevelopersRising/DevelopersRising/Readme.md

 Here are some of the things we've accomplished:

--1000+ Meetup Members
+- 1000+ Meetup Members
--20+ Successful Free Meetups
+- 20+ Successful Free Meetups
--20+ Awesome Speakers
+- 20+ Awesome Speakers
--5+ Sponsors And Partners Involved
+- 5+ Sponsors And Partners Involved
--4+ Active Open Source Repos
+- 4+ Active Open Source Repos
--Founded 3 Meetup Groups
+- Founded 3 Meetup Groups

 ## Our Program
 ---